2001 Samoan general election: Results

+The official results were released on 12 March.
+The HRPP won the most seats but fell short of a majority, securing 23, similar to the 24 seats it won in the previous election.
+The SNDP secured 13, an increase of two compared to its seat share in 1996; one SUPP member was successful, and 12 independents were elected.
+One member was elected unopposed.
+Three women won representation; two were newcomers, while Fiamē Naomi Mataʻafa was the only incumbent female candidate to win re-election.
+Half of the MPs in the new parliament were newcomers or former members.
+Two cabinet ministers were unseated.

 Aftermath

 Following the election, four independents joined the HRPP, permitting it to remain in government.
 Three of these new HRPP members had pledged to join the party if they were victorious, while one had intended to join whichever party won the most seats.
-Shortly after, health minister and former attorney-general Misa Telefoni Retzlaff was elected deputy leader of the HRPP by party members and subsequently became deputy prime minister.
-Both positions had been vacant since Tuila‘epa assumed office as prime minister in 1998.
-Tuila‘epa expressed that the appointment undercut rumours that Misa intended to leave the HRPP and form a new opposition party.
-Five cabinet ministers lost reelection.
+The HRPP caucus elected Health Minister Misa Telefoni Retzlaff as the party's deputy leader, he subsequently became deputy prime minister.
+Both positions had been vacant since Malielegaoi assumed office as prime minister in 1998.
+The prime minister claimed the appointment undercut rumours that Misa intended to leave the HRPP and form a new opposition party.

-Following the election, the opposition SNDP demanded a second recount in 20 constituencies.
-They claimed that the initial vote tally and the original recount were flawed.
-Tui Ātua Tupua Tamasese Efi resigned as leader of both the opposition and the SNDP.
-Le Mamea Ropati MP for Lefaga & Falese'ela replaced him.

 The O le Ao o le Malo, Malietoa Tanumafili II, officially opened the 13th parliamentary session on 19 March 2001.

+The SNDP demanded a second recount in 20 constituencies, claiming the initial vote tally and the original recount were flawed.
+Efi resigned as leader of both the opposition and the SNDP, he was succeeded by Le Mamea Ropati.